 - 1/4 cup usweetened cocoa powder

 - 3/4 cup all purpose flour

 - 1/2 cup heavy whipping cream

 - Beat eggs at high speed for 5 minutes, until frothy and dark yellow.
-Beat in sugar and vanilla extract.
+Beat in sugar, water or coffee and vanilla extract.

 - Whisk together salt, baking powder, cocoa and flour.
 Stir into wet ingredients just until blended.

 - Spread in prepared pan.
 Batter will be in a very thin layer and you will need to use a wooden spoon or spatula to spread it to all the corners of the pan.
 Bake for 9-15 minutes or until it springs back when poked.